-223794 6DEPLOY D2.2.2: Dissemination Material Status 222704 ADEDLOV D2.2.2.
-Discomination Material Status -- --
+223794 6DEPLOY D2.2.3: Dissemination Material Status -- --

-8. NEWS BULLETINS
+8. News Bulletins

 A list of news bulletins is issued weekly by Consulintel to a wide mailing list.
-The IPv6 Portal, containing IPv6 news, an IPv6 guide and an IPv6 newsletter, are linked from the 6DEPLOY Website.
+The IPv6 Portal, containing IPv6 news, a new IPv6 deployment guide written in conjunction with ISOC, and an IPv6 newsletter, are linked from the 6DEPLOY Website.